Pylons/pyramid/docs/index.rst

 repoze.bfg
 ===========

-``repoze.bfg`` is a Python web application framework based on graph traversal.
-It is inspired by Zope's publisher, though less ambitious in scope.
-Instead, it embraces WSGI and existing WSGI software.
+``repoze.bfg`` is a Python web application framework.
+It is inspired by Zope's publisher, though it is less ambitious in scope.
+It relies heavily on :term:`Zope` libraries and :term:`WSGI`.

 Narrative documentation
 -----------------------